BEFORE WE BEGIN:

 - I used PuTTY to SSH to my Raspberry Pi to do my configurations, so that’s why it does not look like the LXTerminal ( all images below).

-Step #1: From the SSH session, issue the following command to edit the network interface file of the Wheezy-Raspian OS:
+Then issue the following command to edit the network interface file of the Wheezy-Raspian OS:

 Then append the following configuration as seen in image below:

 After appending the new configuration, press the following keys in this order to save configuration:

 ctrl + x (at above screen)